Askeran17/lawforyou/README.md

 - I was inspired by the "Boutique Ado" project at the Code Institute.
 I watched YouTube tutorial about how to fix appointments opportunity for customers: (https://www.youtube.com/watch?v=3_3q_dE4_qs), and to how to add rating: (https://www.youtube.com/watch?v=3KCBN7WJXMY&t=0s)

 - The icons was taken from [Font Awesome](https://fontawesome.com/)

+### Education

+Additional learning:

+- [Stack Overflow](https://stackoverflow.com): In this forum all type of differents question and answer about code helped me in my education

+- [YouTube](https://www.youtube.com): YouTube videos helped broaden my horizons and better understand how programming languages ​​work by watching how other programmers work

+- [Slack](https://slack.com): This community platform was very helpful, there me and others students could communicate with each other and ask/answer if we hade problems with our coding

 ### Content